zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### LandVehicle WheelRadius
 - Description: Wheel radius.
 Larger wheels have more traction.
 But may be less realistic.
-- Default Value: 0.7
+- Default Value: 1

 ### LandVehicle WheelOffset
 - Description: Wheel offset.
 Allowing for raising the wheels higher.
 May require increasing suspension distance so the wheels spawn then push the vehicle upwards.
 Negative lowers the wheels.
 Positive raises the wheels
 - Default Value: 0

+### LandVehicle ShouldHideWheels
+- Description: Hides the wheel visual as wheels are not perfectly synced.
+- Default Value: False

+### LandVehicle ShouldSyncWheelPositions
+- Description: Toggles syncing of wheels to their actual collider position.
+Can cause desync with tracks.
+- Default Value: False

 ### LandVehicle SuspensionSpring
 - Description: Suspension spring value.
 This will control how much the vehicle bounces when it drops.
-No suspension will be a bit jarring but high suspension can jitter the user a bit too.
+No suspension will be a bit jarring but high suspension can cause lots of screen jump.
+Ensure a higher SuspensionSpringDamper to fix the bounce continuing.
+- Default Value: 35000

+### LandVehicle SuspensionSpringDamper
+- Description: Suspension spring damper value.
+This will control how much the vehicle stops bouncing.
+Higher values must be supplied for higher suspension spring values.
+- Default Value: 1500

+### LandVehicle wheelSuspensionSpringTarget
+- Description: Suspension target.
+Between 0 and 1 it will determine the target spring position.
+This can allow for high suspension but also high targets
-- Default Value: 200
+- Default Value: 0.4

 ## Vehicle Physics